xaliphostes/dataframe/README.md

 #include <dataframe/functional/parallel_execute.h>

 /**
- * Computes the 3D Green's function (elastic fundamental solution) for a
+ * Computes the 3D Green's function (elastic fundamental solution) using the
- * point force in an infinite elastic medium and return the stress tensor.
- */
-class Source {
+ * fundamental solution for a displacement discontinuity (or dislocation) */ class Source {
   public: